Welcome to today's edition of the Rush 24-7 podcast.

 Don't tell me it's on the last freaking page.

-I'm not gonna find it in time.
+I'm not going to find it in time.

-Um, now I can't find it, period.
+Well, now I can't find it, period.

-The Republicans suck, the Democrats suck, everybody sucks, and I'm starting to suck because I don't see that everybody sucks.
+And I'm starting to suck because I don't see that everybody sucks.

 You do represent a challenge.

-But instead of sitting there and writing that everybody sucks, and sitting there and saying everybody's wrong and do this, why don't you people go do something?
+But instead of sitting there and writing that everybody sucks and sitting there and saying everybody's wrong and do this, why don't you people go do something?

 Why don't you go do something?